So you are wanting to start producing rap beats?

 2 Computer Monitors

 With so much going on in your screen, 2 computer monitors is really a must.
 It helps you be like 10x more organized.
 I would highly recommend this and wish I got 2 computer monitors sooner!
-Check out the review here.
+Learn to set up 2+ computer monitors.

 I’ve recently done some renovations to my home studio, you can check them out in this video!